jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

  ('non-doctor', 0.6698156595230103)]
 ```

-This is a different results from the original results.
+This is a different result from the original results.
 Biases in the training data are expressed by the model.
 Also interestingly, there are some misspelled words in fasttext.
 This is because of the difference in learning methods.

 #### Visualizing Embeddings